hove-io/navitia_sdk_docs/aroundme/android/0.3.1/getting_started.md

 ## 🚀  Launching

-Around Me has one entry point `MapFragment`.
-Make sure to `init` the module before launching this fragment.\ Assuming you have an `Activity` with a fragment container, refer to the following example to launch the entry screen fragment:
+Around Me has a single entry point `MapFragment`. \
+Assuming you have an `Activity` with a fragment container, refer to the following example to launch the entry screen fragment:

 ```kotlin